CMU-Heinz-95702/Lab2-InterestingPicture/readme.md

 # 95-702 Distributed Systems
 # Lab 2 – Interesting Picture

-The 1/4 point checkpoint is due to your specific TA before the end of the lab session.
-The 3/4 point checkpoint can be shown to any TA, due before lecture on Monday at 2:00 PM.
-See the two checkered flags below to see what needs to be submitted.
+This lab illustrates how to set up a web servlet using TomEE and Java Server Pages.
+The application, called Interesting Picture, takes a search term from the user in a browser window, looks up the term on Flickr, and displays a picture of that input (if possible).
+For example, if the user enters "cat", then a picture of a cat will be displayed.

+Complete Lab2_Quiz on Canvas as you work on this lab.
+See the checkered flags for references to the quiz questions.

-## Part 1
+## Tasks

 ### 1. Review the Hello World web app, make sure it's working

 Review the directions for installing the Hello World web app using TomEE10, Jakarta, and Java21 from Lab 1.
 Those directions are repeated in abbreviated form below.

+### NOTE: Make sure that you stop the Lab 1 web application.
+Both labs are set up to use port 8080 but only one can use it at a time

 ### 2. Get the InterestingPicture web app working

 a.
 Watch the Video, Interesting Picture for Lab 2, on Canvas.
-Note that the versions used in the video may be older than the ones you'll use.
+Note that the versions used in the video may be older than the ones you'll use; the versions of TomEE and the Java JDK that you used in Lab 1 should be used.

 b.
-Download the files InterestingPictureModel.java, InterestingPictureServlet.java, prompt.jsp, response.jsp, and web.xml (see below for where to copy these files into) from:
+Download the files InterestingPictureModel.java, InterestingPictureServlet.java, prompt.jsp, response.jsp, and web.xml from the same site you're reading this on:

 https://github.com/CMU-Heinz-95702/Lab2-InterestingPicture

 c.
 The steps below are similar to what you did in Lab 1; refer to the directions there if necessary.

-(1) Choose File->New->project.
+(1) Choose File->New->Project.

 (2) On the left tab, choose Jakarta EE from the Generators.